AnubhavChoudhery/Job-Prep-Agent/README.md

 ##  License

-This project is open source.
-Please ensure you comply with the terms of service for all APIs used (Watson X AI, ScrapingDog, etc.).
+This project is open source under the MIT License.
+Please ensure you comply with the terms of service for all APIs used (WatsonX AI, ScrapingDog, etc.).

 ## Support